 As a child I believed all bugs were harmless.
-It was my innocence that mislead me.
+It was my innocence that misled me.
 I used to love playing with the brown fuzzy caterpillars that appeared every spring.
-That is, until one stung me.
-My trust in all things insects changed.
-When my five year old sister sat in a pile of red ants and her legs turned just as crimson as the angry mound she had disturbed, I vowed to rid our yard of every ant for her protection.
+That is, I loved it until one stung me.
+My trust in "all things insect" changed.
+When my five-year-old sister sat in a pile of red ants and her legs turned just as crimson as the angry mound she had disturbed, I vowed to rid our yard of every ant for her protection.
 My family weren't avid gardeners like I am today.
 There was no ant killer in our home nor was there any hope of our busy parents splurging on ant poison.
 A friendly neighbor told me to sprinkle our borax laundry detergent mixed with some sugar around the ant hills.
-And sure enough, after a few weeks and half a box 20 Mule, the ants had moved away.
+And sure enough, after a few weeks and half a box of 20 Mule, the ants had moved away.
 As my experiences with nature broadened, I discovered the symbiotic relationship between humans and insects.
 A few years back while scraping off some mud dauber nests under my porch, I found the organ shaped mud homes to be filled with dead spiders.
 Distracted, I left the majority of the mud dauber nests.
-Months later my mother called me distraught over the amount of various spiders that surrounded her home this year.
-Recalling the spider filled dauber nests I inquired if she had removed any such things.
-And sure enough, Dad had eradicated an entire colony from the side of the garage earlier in the year.
+Months later my mother called me, distraught over the amount of various spiders that surrounded her home this year.
+Recalling the spider-filled dauber nests, I inquired whether she had removed any such things.
+Sure enough, Dad had eradicated an entire colony from the side of the garage earlier in the year.
 Mud daubers help control the population of spiders.
-Also, they don't sting and return to the same nests each year.
+Also, they don't sting and they return to the same nests each year.